snw35/cloudenv/README.md

 `⛅user@cloudenv:~$`

 Everything should work as you expect.
 The bash shell contains common utilities (git, curl, ssh, etc) and all of the installed tools (listed below) with working bash-completion for those that support it.
-If you're using ssh or git, run `ssh-add` and enter your password.
-This will prevent you from having to enter it every time.
+If your session has an ssh-agent running with cached credentials, then these should continue to work and be available for git/ssh etc.

 ## Included Software